al-siv/color-rs/docs/TYPE_SYSTEM.md

 }
 ```

 **Rationale**: Combines matched color with its calculated distance and source collection for ranking results.
+Distance calculation uses strategy from UnifiedColorManager (v0.15.4).

 **Invariants**:
 - `distance` is always non-negative (≥ 0.0)
+- Distance calculated using consistent strategy across all collections
 - `collection_type` matches the collection field in the contained UniversalColor
 - Lower distance values indicate closer matches